ValentinaAng/ML-Zoomcamp-Credit-Approval-API/README.md

 - **Docker** - To containerize the application and deploy it to AWS Beanstalk.
 - **AWS CLI** - For interacting with AWS install AWS CLI
 - **Git** (optional, if cloning the repository)
+- **Task**: To run tasks listed in the Taskfile

+For instructions on how to install Task, please refer to the official guide: [Task Installation](https://taskfile.dev/installation/)

 ### Setup

 1. **Clone the repository:**